 You better know your stuff!

-Junglers have the luxury of not having to learn last-hitting mechanics, but they’re going to have to learn much more than the other lanes.
+Junglers have the luxury of not having to learn last-hitting mechanics, but they will have to learn much more than the other lanes.
 As we mentioned earlier, you are tasked with understanding the game state and knowing the best place for you to be.
+Ultimately, you have to not only understand what your enemy Jungler is looking to do, but also how all the champions on your team interact with their opponents in order to make the best decisions possible.

-Smite-wars and invasions
+Smite-wars and invades

 The one time where getting the last hit matters for a Jungler is with Smite.
 Smite not only helps you clear you clear camps, but it’s where you can shine for your team when you’re fighting for objectives.
 If you have quick reflexes and a good feel for timing, clutch Smites can win or save a game for your team – it’s like a sort of mini-game.
 At the same time, if you don’t have the nerves or a good feel for damage rates, you may want to consider another role because missing a Smite can also cost you a match.